 Soaking grains also starts to predigest them, breaking down the complex sugars and starches, even starting to break down the proteins.
 This makes them much easier to digest and absorb by your body.

 A couple of side notes, I have read that buckwheat or kasha gets mushy when soaked.
 I have not tried this yet.
 I also soak oats for oatmeal but I do not rinse.
 I feel the phytase activated is plenty to eliminate the phytic acid present in the oats.
 What are your thoughts and experiences?

 Sprouting takes soaking to the next level as you actually let the seed start to germinate.
 I do not sprout very often.
 I occasionally buy sprouted wheat breads and flours for my kitchen.
-If you’d like more information on sprouting whole grains, you can check out this helpful video tutorial.

 Some recipes to get you started with whole grains

 Many of these grains may be new to you.
 Here are some yummy recipes to get you started with your whole grain experiments!
 Enjoy!